Raeeskhan9266/home-lab-notes/portswigger-progress.md

 ## What I Learned
 This lab combined three separate concepts into one real attack chain:

-1. **WAFs filter patterns, not intent** — the WAF blocked the literal string `UNION SELECT`, but had no way to catch the same instruction once it was XML-entity encoded and later decoded server-side.
+1. **WAFs filter patterns, not intent:** the WAF blocked the literal string `UNION SELECT`, but had no way to catch the same instruction once it was XML-entity encoded and later decoded server-side.
 This shows why defense-in-depth matters: a WAF alone is not a substitute for fixing the underlying SQL injection vulnerability.
-2. **Column count matters for UNION-based injection** — before data can be exfiltrated via UNION SELECT, the attacker must match the number of columns in the original query, or the query fails.
+2. **Column count matters for UNION-based injection:** before data can be exfiltrated via UNION SELECT, the attacker must match the number of columns in the original query, or the query fails.
-3. **String concatenation bypasses single-column limitations** — when only one column can be returned, multiple values (like username and password) can still be extracted together by concatenating them with a delimiter.
+3. **String concatenation bypasses single-column limitations:** when only one column can be returned, multiple values (like username and password) can still be extracted together by concatenating them with a delimiter.